-Water Quality Calibration results will be presented on a CD and will contain worksheets that represent the observed data and modeled output, with graphs and tables designed to assess the goodness-of-fit of the calibration, and a statistical analysis of the calibration.
+Water Quality Calibration results will be submitted electronically through managed file transfer and will contain worksheets that represent the observed data and modeled output, with graphs and tables designed to assess the goodness-of-fit of the calibration, and a statistical analysis of the calibration.
 Calibration will be performed on a significant number of watersheds to ensure the scientific validity of the process.